How to send money to Guatemala

-The central American nation of Guatemala boasts breathtaking volcanoes, extensive tracts of rainforest and ancient Mayan ruins.
-Home to a population of more than 15 million, Guatemala is bordered by Mexico, Belize, Honduras and El Salvador.
+The Central American nation of Guatemala boasts breathtaking volcanoes, extensive tracts of rainforest and ancient Mayan ruins.
+Home to a population of more than 16 million, Guatemala is bordered by Mexico, Belize, Honduras and El Salvador.

-If you need to send money from Australia to Guatemala, make sure to compare your transfer options – shopping around for a more cost-effective deal can lead to big savings.
+Some Canadians need to send money to Guatemala to pay business expenses, give monetary gifts to friends and loved ones or help out a friend travelling through the region.
+If you need to send money from Canada to Guatemala, do some research and compare your transfer options.
+Shopping around for a more cost-effective deal can lead to big savings.

 Banks versus money transfer companies

-If you want to send money overseas, to Guatemala or anywhere else, your bank will most likely be able to help.
-But while banks offer an easy and convenient transfer service, they don’t offer great value for money.
+If you want to send money overseas to Guatemala, or anywhere else for that matter, your bank will most likely be able to help.
+While banks offer an easy and convenient transfer service, they usually don’t offer great value for money.
 Their exchange rates are typically quite low and their fees are usually high, which basically means international money transfers are far less affordable than they should be.

-A much more cost-effective transfer option can be found through specialist online transfer companies such as WorldRemit.
-These providers trade large volumes of foreign currency and can offer much better exchange rates than the banks.
-Their transfer fees are also lower and sometimes even non-existent, so shopping around for a better deal is always recommended.
+A much more cost-effective transfer option can be found through specialist online transfer companies, like WorldRemit or TransferWise.
+These providers trade large volumes of foreign currency and can offer much more competitive exchange rates than the banks can.
+Their transfer fees are also generally much lower, so shopping around for a better deal than your bank offers is always recommended.

-Jack wants to send $1,000 to Steven, his friend who lives in Guatemala.
-Steven’s 30th birthday is fast approaching and Jack wants to send the money as a gift, but he’s dismayed to find that his bank doesn’t offer money transfers in an exotic currency.
+Jack wants to send $1,000 Canadian dollars to Steven, his friend who is backpacking in Guatemala.
+Jack visits his bank in Canada and discovers that they don’t offer money transfers in an exotic currency, meaning he would face an exchange rate from USD in addition to the local GTQ currency.
 In an effort to find a more attractive deal, he compares the fees and features of two specialist money transfer companies.

-As you can see in the table below, Jack can send an extra 14 GTQ by using the first transfer company and can also save AUD $5 in transfer fees.
+As you can see in the table below, Jack can send an extra 30 GTQ by using the first transfer company and can also save $46 Canadian dollars in transfer fees.
+They offer slower service, however his recipient is not in a rush to receive the money, making this money saving option a much better choice.

 |Money transfer company 1||Money transfer company 2|

-How do I compare transfer companies when transferring and receiving money via Guatemala?
+How do I compare service companies when transferring and receiving money via Guatemala?

 - Exchange rates.
-Check to see how a provider’s exchange rates stack up against its competitors, as even a slight discrepancy in exchange rates can result in a big difference when it comes to the final amount your beneficiary receives.
+Check to see how a provider’s exchange rates compare to its competitors, since even a slight discrepancy in exchange rates can result in a big difference when it comes to the final amount your recipient receives.
+Some companies will hide high fees inside competitive exchange rates, so compare both of these factors to ensure you are getting a good deal.

 - Transfer options.
 Can you place forward contracts and limit orders as well as regular transfers?
 Do you have the option of scheduling regular payments in advance?

 - Processing times.
-Transaction processing times can vary from a few minutes to five business days.
+Transaction processing times can vary from a few minutes to five or six business days.

 - Customer service.
-Check to see how customer support is offered (phone / email / live chat) and the hours during which it is available.
+Check to see if customer support is offered via phone, email and/or live chat, and check the hours during which help is available.

-How do I send money to Guatemala from Australia?
+How do I send money to Guatemala from Canada?

 - Specialist transfer providers.
-Companies such as WorldRemit offer fast and affordable international transfers.
+Companies like WorldRemit offer fast and affordable international money transfers.

-- Cash pickup transfer companies.
-Check to see if there is a Western Union or MoneyGram agent close to your beneficiary in Guatemala.
+- Cash pick-up transfer companies.
+Check to see if there is a Western Union or MoneyGram agent close to your recipient in Guatemala.
+These companies charge higher fees, but can generally send the money much faster.

 - Bank transfers.
-Another option is to send a transfer from your Australian bank account to your recipient’s account in Guatemala.
+Another option is to send a transfer from your Canadian bank account to your recipient’s account in Guatemala.
+You will likely have to settle for poor exchange rates and high transfer fees.

-How do I receive money from Guatemala in Australia?
+How do I receive money from Guatemala in Canada?

 - Specialist transfer providers.
-Compare a range of options to see which transfer companies offer transactions from Guatemala to Australia.
+Compare a range of options to see which transfer companies offer transactions from Guatemala to Canada.

-- Cash pickup transfer companies.
-It’s quick and easy to search online for your nearest cash pickup location.
+- Cash pick-up transfer companies.
+It’s quick and easy to search online for your nearest cash pick-up location.
+Both MoneyGram and Western Union have hundreds of locations across Canada, with MoneyGram locations inside of many Canada Post office locations.

 - Bank transfers.
-Do a quick comparison to see how your bank’s exchange rates stack up against those offered by other providers.
+Do a quick comparison to see how your bank’s exchange rates compare to those offered by other dedicated money transfer providers.

 Emergency cash transfers in Guatemala

-Sometimes you might need to send a fast cash transfer to Guatemala as quickly as possible, and companies like Western Union and MoneyGram can help you do this.
-Just be aware of the fact that emergency cash transfers tend to cost more than normal transactions due to higher fees and possibly lower exchange rates.
-Reviewing the details and full cost of your transaction before you agree to it is essential.
+Sometimes you might need to send money to Guatemala as quickly as possible, and companies like Western Union and MoneyGram can help you do this.
+Keep in mind that emergency cash transfers tend to cost more than normal transactions, due to higher fees charged and lower exchange rates offered.
+It’s essential that you review the details and full cost of your transaction before you lodge your transfer and commit to it.

 Western Union and MoneyGram offer fast and easy international cash transfers through their large money transfer networks.
-The details of some popular cash pickup locations across Guatemala are listed below – make sure you have photo ID and a transaction ID number handy when you go to collect cash, while you might also want to phone ahead to confirm the agent’s address.
+The details of some popular cash pick-up locations across Guatemala are listed below.
+Make sure you have photo ID and a transaction ID number on hand when you go to collect the cash.
+You might also want to call ahead to confirm the agent’s address.

 6 Avenida 3 22 Zona 10 2 Nivel Edif